MaterializeInc/materialize/doc/developer/design/20230110_window_functions.md

 # Open questions

+Do we have enough arguments for choosing prefix sum over custom data structures?
+(See the "Custom datastructures instead of prefix sum" section.)

+We should check that there is correct parallelization inside window partitions, see above.

 How to have automated performance tests?
-Can we check in Testdrive that some materialized view (that has window functions) is being updated fast enough?
-(For the first version, manual performance tests are fine.)
+How can we check in Testdrive that some materialized view (that has window functions) is being updated fast enough?
+(This is not critical for the first version; we'll use manual performance tests.)

-We should check that there is correct parallelization inside window partitions, see above.